pouria-maleki/Iranian-Vehicle-images-dataset-for-detection/README.md

 ------------------------------------------------------------------

 ## download Dataset
-There are three ways to download the dataset :
+There are two ways to download the dataset :
 1- Download from Roboflow :
 2- Download as a zip file from this address :